puppetlabs/puppetdb/documentation/api/wire_format/report_format_v8.markdown

 events.
 These may result from use of the `--noop` flag, or from resources tagged with the `noop` parameter.
 This field may be `null`.

+`"corrective_change"` is a flag that indicates whether the report contained changes to correct configuration drift.
+This field may be `null`.

 `"resources"` is an array of objects of the following form: